avik-das/lojo/README.md

 Quick Start
 -----------

-Lojo is a purely client-side web application, so hosting the application is as simple as opening `index.html` in a supported web browser.
+    git clone git://github.com/avik-das/lojo.git
+    cd lojo
+    python -m SimpleHTTPServer
+    # browse to localhost:8000
+    # start dragging and dropping!

+or

+    git clone git://github.com/avik-das/lojo.git
+    cd lojo
+    firefox index.html
+    # start dragging and dropping!

 Favicon Functionality
 ---------------------

+Lojo is a purely client-side web application, so hosting the application is as simple as opening `index.html` in a supported web browser.

 For full functionality, it seems that the file must be served through a web server.
 This issue is related to the `favicon.ico` file, which is required by the Tinycon.js library that displays notifications in the favicon.
 This does not affect any other functionality.
-Nevertheless, for the full experience, please use a web server, even one as simple as:
+Nevertheless, for the full experience, please use a web server, even one as simple as Python's built-in `SimpleHTTPServer`.

-    cd /path/to/lojo
-    python -m SimpleHTTPServer

 Required Browser Features
 -------------------------